• Skip to primary navigation

 • Keto chicken casserole

-The leftovers keep reasonably well for up to 3 days in the fridge in an airtight container:
+The leftovers keep reasonably well for up to 3 days in the fridge in an airtight container, as shown in this photo:

 Leftovers of oven-roasted broccoli stored in a glass container.